dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 To make a <xref:Microsoft.Maui.Controls.View> recognize pointer gestures, create a `PointerGestureRecognizer` object, handle the required events, and add the gesture recognizer to the `GestureRecognizers` collection on the view.
 Alternatively, create a `PointerGestureRecognizer` object, and bind the required commands to `ICommand` implementations, and add the gesture recognizer to the `GestureRecognizers` collection on the view.

-The following code example shows a `PointerGestureRecognizer` attached to an `Image`.
+The following code example shows a `PointerGestureRecognizer` attached to an <xref:Microsoft.Maui.Controls.Image>.
 The `PointerGestureRecognizer` uses events to respond to the detection of pointer gestures:

 ```xaml
 <Image Source="dotnet_bot.png">